Formula One to test 'shield' device at Silverstone

-SPIELBERG, Austria Ferrari will trial a new transparent frontal protection cockpit 'shield' in British Grand Prix practice at Silverstone next week, Formula One's governing body said on Saturday.
+SPIELBERG, Austria (Reuters) - Ferrari will trial a new transparent frontal protection cockpit 'shield' in British Grand Prix practice at Silverstone next week, Formula One's governing body said on Saturday.

 The International Automobile Federation (FIA) said the aim was to carry out a first full track test at Italy's Monza circuit in September.